Windows CMD Commands: Mastering the Command Prompt

 mklink /h my_link sample_file.txt

-Create a directory link with the /d parameter:
+Create a symbolic link to a directory with the /d parameter:

 The dir command shows the links in the directory listing.
 To enter the directory, use the cd command and treat the link as a regular directory (cd Docs).